Information sources for emergencies

 Local daily newspapers are a trusted source of information before, during and after an emergency.
 National newspapers, also a trusted source, may not provide the same level of coverage for localized emergencies.

 During an emergency, newspapers will share information online as soon as they can – there is no need to wait for a printed paper.
-Newspapers in Ottawa with both digital and printed publications include:
+Newspapers in Ottawa with digital or printed publications include:

 Utility and service providers